 The Chapter of Peterborough Cathedral

-- Various matters for Peterborough Diocesan Board of Finance including: complex covenant releases and reverter provision, statutory disposal and management of glebe land, commercial leases and licences for church and/or educational use – including acquisition of new church sites, complex multi-party options and promotion agreements for a number of development sites at Earls Barton, Moulton, Kings Sutton and Kettering, all well in excess of £1m.
+- Advised Peterborough Diocesan Board of Finance on various matters including complex covenant releases and reverter provision, statutory disposal and management of glebe land, and commercial leases and licences for church and/or educational use.

 Clapham & Collinge Solicitors